-The Airbnb Renting Bubble - An Inflation Issue that’s Set to Burst
+The Airbnb Renting Bubble - Set to Burst

 The story of Airbnb has become preserved in Silicon Valley folklore.
 The company got its name when its co-founders, who were entrepreneurs struggling to make rent in San Francisco, put down 3 air mattresses in their loft and charged per night for those who wanted to attend an incredibly popular upcoming design conference but couldn’t find any available accommodation.

 Like a lot of innovative technology, it’s almost hard to imagine a world without Airbnb.
 Since being officially launched in 2008, it has become as familiar as Facebook, Twitter and Google.
 It is part of the growing Sharing Economy trend; Uber is the other major player.
 Much has been made of Sharing Economy and how it represents a change in thinking.
 It’s even possible to use apps to find and share cars this way.

 The Sharing Economy idea is certainly a Utopian ideal, and it’s one that Airbnb has used to market its platform.
 The original concept is that residents in a house rent out a spare room for a little extra income, or that a family rents out their home when they are away for a few weeks.
 It is billed as a great way to meet people, earn a little extra income, allow people to travel who would otherwise not be able to do so, and give visitors a more authentic glimpse into the daily life of wherever they are staying.